In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

-with the Hurst parameters $(H_0, H_1, \cdots, H_d)$ satisfying $H_0\in[\frac 12,1]$ and $H_j\in(0,1]$ $\forall j=1,\cdots,d$.
-The noise is called as space time white if $\gamma_0(\cdot)$ and $\gamma(\cdot)$ are Dirac delta functions.
-For the space time white noise, when the dimension $d=1$ and the initial condition is the Dirac delta function, the seminal paper \cite{Hairer} relates the equation \eqref{PAM} with the Kardar-Parisi-Zhang (KPZ) equation via the Hopf-Cole transformation $h(t,x)=\log(u(t,x))$ and develops the theory of regularity structures.
-In last decades, the parabolic Anderson model has received a great attention partly due to its connection to the KPZ equation.
-Recently, many sharp properties of solution to \eqref{PAM} have been obtained for general Gaussian noise, in particular, including the space time white noise setting when $d=1$.
-We refer \cite{Balan, Chen2016, Corwin2020, HL2022, HWIntermittency, KKX2017, Tsai2022} and references therein to the readers.
-However, the solvability problems for general Gaussian noise are still in the mists.
+The case $H_0 =1/2$ corresponds to $\gamma_0(t)=\delta(t) $ and in this case the noise is called time white; the case $H_1=\cdots=H_d=1/2$ corresponds to $\gamma (x)=\delta(x) $ and in this case the noise is called space white.
+When the noise is space time white the square integrable solution exists only when the space dimension is one.
+In this case (and when the initial condition is the Dirac delta function) the seminal paper \cite{Hairer} connects the equation \eqref{PAM} with the Kardar-Parisi-Zhang (KPZ) equation via the Hopf-Cole transformation $h(t,x)=\log(u(t,x))$ and develops the theory of regularity structures.
+In the last decades, the parabolic Anderson model has received great attention partly due to its connection with the KPZ equation.
+Many sharp properties of the solution to \eqref{PAM} have been obtained for general Gaussian noise, including the space time white noise.
+For further reading, we recommend the works of \cite{Balan, Chen2016, Corwin2020, HL2022, HWIntermittency, KKX2017, Tsai2022} and the references therein.

-In current article, we interpret \eqref{PAM} in the Skorohod/It\^o sense.
-The advantage to study \eqref{PAM} in this sense is that we can always write the solution candidate formally as its It\^o-Wiener chaos expansion (see e.g. \eqref{e.2.series} below for more discussion):